-1 disposition by the board and must mail or otherwise transmit or deliver in a record to each 2 participant: 3 (A) the terms of the proposed disposition; 4 (B) a recommendation that the participants approve the disposition, or if the 5 board determines, because of conflict of interest or other special circumstances, that it should not 6 make a favorable recommendation, the basis for that decision; 7 (C) a statement of any condition of its submission of the proposed disposition to 8 the participants; and, 9 (D) give notice of the meeting at which the proposed disposition will be 0 considered in the same manner as a special participants' meeting.
-1 Reporters' Note 2 12 13 14 15 This Section is consistent with the provisions governing amendment of the organic rules.
-4 Should the next draft provide that the vote shall take place at a special participant 16 meeting?
-17 18 9 SECTION 1604.
+1 proposed disposition by the board, and must mail or otherwise transmit or deliver in a record to 2 each participant: 3 (A) the terms of the proposed disposition; 4 (B) a recommendation that the participants approve the disposition, or if the board 5 determines; that because of conflict of interest or other special circumstances, that it should not 6 make a favorable recommendation, the basis for that determination decision ; 7 (C) a statement of any condition of the board's its submission of the proposed 8 disposition to the participants; and, 9 (D) give notice of the meeting at which the proposed disposition will be 10 considered which must be given in the same manner as notice of a special participants' meeting.
+11 Reporters' Note 12 13 14 This Section is consistent with the provisions governing amendment of the organic rules.
+15 Should the next draft provide that the vote shall take place at a special participant 16 meeting?
+17 18 19 SECTION 1604.
 METHOD OF VOTING.
 Participants may vote on a proposed 20 disposition of assets as provided in Section 415.
 21 SECTION 1605.
 ACTION ON DISPOSITION OF ASSETS.
+Subject to Sections 411 22 and 413: 23 (1) Unless the organic rules otherwise provide, a disposition of assets under Section 1602 24 must be approved by at least a two-thirds vote of all participants voting at the meeting.
+25 (2) If there are investor participants, at least one-half of the votes cast by patron 26 participants must be in the affirmative, but the organic rules may provide for a larger affirmative

-The proposed 22 disposition of assets must be consented to by at least a two-thirds vote of all participants voting 23 at the meeting, and at least one-half of the affirmative votes must be cast by patron participants.
-24 Reporters' Note 24 25 26 26 27 This is substantively consistent with mergers, consolidations, and conversions though in a 27 28 slightly different format.
+1 vote by patron participants.
+2 The proposed disposition of assets must be consented to by at least a two-thirds vote of all 3 participants voting at the meeting, and at least one-half of the affirmative votes must be cast by 4 patron participants.
+5 6 Reporters' Note 8 Do we need to include abandonment?
+See § 1509?
+(Fall 2006 Draft).
+9 10 This is substantively consistent with mergers, consolidations, and conversions though in a 11 slightly different format.
 See, e.g., Section 1503(a).
-Note that it does not include any of the abandonment machinery that is included in Article 15.
-See, e.g., Section 1503(b)
+Note that it does not include any of the 12 abandonment machinery that is included in Article 15.
+See, e.g., Section 1503(b).